Michael Walker (British journalist): Views

 Walker's political views have evolved over time.
 In a 2019 podcast interview, he explained that he had "moved away from anarchism" and now identifies as a "class war social democrat".
 Walker's political commentary consistently focuses on economic inequality and housing policy.
 He has argued that "the failure of the state to build homes is the biggest cause of the affordability crisis, not restrictive planning laws".

-Walker was a strong supporter of Jeremy Corbyn's leadership of the Labour Party.
+Walker supported Jeremy Corbyn's leadership of the Labour Party.
 In a 2019 appearance on BBC's This Week, Walker defended Corbyn's Brexit policy, arguing that Remainers had "struggled to get Leavers to back their campaign for a new EU referendum" and suggesting it was time Remainers "stopped blaming Corbyn for their own failings".
 He has written analysis defending Corbyn's electoral performance, arguing in Jacobin that "it wasn't only the media that defeated Jeremy Corbyn" but also internal party divisions.

 During an appearance on GB News in October 2023, Walker questioned the exclusive labelling of Hamas as a terrorist organisation, stating: "Only if we apply the same term to the Israeli government."
 He argued that "there are extremists on both sides," cautioning against asymmetric moral framing.
 The comments prompted a fierce reaction from Kelvin MacKenzie, who denounced them as "an absolute shocker."

+Following the death of academic Jason Arday in August 2026, much of the media received scrutiny regarding their coverage of him in the days and weeks leading up to it, including Novara Media.
+Walker expressed regret over the YouTube thumbnail used by Novara Live and said that it was "hurtful."
+However he did maintain that their segments where generally fact based and fair compared to the wider media.